 This Rally is on a Saturday and Sunday, in this image only Saturday is shown.
 You can see the following information:

 - The start and finish date and time of the rally.
 The rally can only be selected in the Rallycheck app during this timeframe.

 - The Stage named Morning with:

 - All three Classes defined for the morning stage.
-Each class has a Starting time defined.
-This time is used for (future) calculation of starting times of participants.
+Each class has a Starting date time defined.
+This is the Base date and time time that is used for calculation of starting times of participants.

 - Only two Classes defined for the Afternoon Stage.